Ergodic Theory: Nonsingular Transformations: Definition of the subject

 Nonsingular dynamical systems arise naturally in various fields of mathematics: topological and smooth dynamics, probability theory, random walks, theory of numbers, von Neumann algebras, unitary representations of groups, mathematical physics and so on.
-They also can appear in the study of probability preserving systems: some criteria of mild mixing and distality, a problem of Furstenberg on disjointness, etc. We briefly discuss this in \S\,11.
-Nonsingular ergodic theory studies all of them from a general point of view: \begin{itemize} \item[---] What is the qualitative nature of the dynamics? \item[---] What are the orbits? \item[---] Which properties are typical withing a class of systems? \item[---] How do we find computable invariants to compare or distinguish various systems? \end{itemize} Typically there are two kinds of results: some are extensions to nonsingular systems of theorems for finite measure-preserving transformations (for instance, the entire \S\,2) and the other are about new properly `nonsingular' phenomena (see \S\,4 or \S\,6).
+They also can appear in the study of probability preserving systems: some criteria of mild mixing and distality, a problem of Furstenberg on disjointness, etc. We briefly discuss this in \S\,\ref{applic}.
+Nonsingular ergodic theory studies all of them from a general point of view: \begin{itemize} \item[---] What is the qualitative nature of the dynamics? \item[---] What are the orbits? \item[---] Which properties are typical within a class of systems? \item[---] How do we find computable invariants to compare or distinguish various systems? \end{itemize} Typically there are two kinds of results: some are extensions to nonsingular systems of theorems for finite measure-preserving transformations (for instance, \S\,2, \S\,4, \S\,12) and the other are about new properly `nonsingular' phenomena (see \S\,5--\S\,9).
 Philosophically speaking, the dynamics of nonsingular systems is more diverse comparatively with their finite measure-preserving counterparts.
 That is why it is usually easier to construct counterexamples than to develop a general theory.
-Because of shortage of space we concentrate only on invertible transformations, and we have not included as many references as we had wished.
-Nonsingular endomorphisms and general group or semigroup actions are practically not considered here (with some exceptions in \S\,11 devoted to applications).
+While infinite measure preserving transformations are not the main subject of this survey, we cover them partially as they are also nonsingular systems and arise often as natural examples or counterexamples in the nonsingular setting.
+Because of shortage of space we concentrate mainly on invertible transformations, and we have not included as many references as we had wished.
+General group or semigroup actions are practically not considered here (with some exceptions in \S\,\ref{applic} devoted to applications).
 A number of open problems are scattered through the entire text.